Chimera

 REFLECTIONS

-texgfx ID position(x,y,z) camera position
+texgfx ID position(x,y,z) | camera

-(-1 or +1,-1 or +1,-1 or +1) = the camera position is "mirrored" onto the specifyied plane for correct reflection (for example a water surface must have (0,-1,0) where the reflected cubemap is taken from opposite camera y position)
+position note: if the target is the cubemap (999) the correct values are: (0,0,0) = ignored, cubemap is taked from the center of the object; (-1 or +1,-1 or +1,-1 or +1) = the camera position is "mirrored" onto the specifyied plane for correct reflection (for example a water surface must have (0,-1,0) where the reflected cubemap is taken from opposite camera y position) |

-texgfx ID angle(x,y,z) camera rotation
+texgfx ID angle(x,y,z) | camera

-note: if the target is the cubemap (999) this statement is ignored
+rotation note: if the target is the cubemap (999) this statement is ignored |

-angle = -1 (in this case the engine use the current field of view), if the target is the cubemap (999) this parameter is ignored
+and the more time consuming the process will be.
+The shot is taken using a field of view by <angle> degrees.
+Pass 0 to future By default leave angle = -1 (in this case the engine use the current field of view), if the target is the cubemap (999) this parameter is ignored |

 the kind of texture to be replaced can be defined with the target statement: the first image from the left is the original scene, in the second image the particle is reflected onto the primary texture, in the third image the reflection is mapped onto the lightmap (secondary) texture: